Lorti/manu.ninja/src/pages/2016-03-09-dominant-colors-for-lazy-loading-images/index.md

 You can now lazy-load your images and show a tiny GIF in the dominant color as a placeholder, which is embedded in your HTML as a Base64-encoded data URI.
 The last thing I want to show you is how easily you can now implement the placeholders [Medium](https://jmperezperez.com/medium-image-progressive-loading-placeholder/) is using.

-If you resize your image to 3 × 3 pixels and remove the color quantization you get a data URI that is only a bit longer than the single-colored `blank.gif`{:.html} but gives you more of a thumbnail for your image.
+If you resize your image to 3 × 3 pixels and remove the color quantization you get a data URI that is only a bit longer than the single-colored `blank.gif` but gives you more of a thumbnail for your image.
 If you then resize your thumbnail to the image dimensions you may have to use `filter: blur(…);` to soften artifacts but you can see in the image below that Chrome does an excellent job in upscaling tiny thumbnails.

 ~~~ js
 var gm = require('gm');